Robert Clicquot

-Robert Clicquot (1645–1719) was a French organ builder from Paris.
+Robert Clicquot (/kliːˈkoʊ/, /fr/; 1645–1719) was a French organ builder from Paris.
 His most notable organs are in the Chapel of the Palace of Versailles, the churches of Saint-Quentin and Saint-Louis des Invalides in Paris and Rouen Cathedral.

 Clicquot's descendants continued in the family business.
 His son Louis-Alexandre built the organ of Rozay-en-Brie and in 1734 that of the Church of Saint-Jacques de Saint-Christopher Houdan which is the oldest organ in the Île-de-France still in operation.
 François-Henri Clicquot (1732–1790), Robert's grandson, built the monumental organ of Saint-Sulpice as well as those in Souvigny (1782) and in Poitiers Cathedral.
 His great-grandson Claude-François Clicquot (1762 - 1801) saved many organs during the French Revolution.